JohnCoene/base-gior/README.md

 # gior-base

-This is the base of `gior` for you to easily follow along the [how to build htmlwidgets blogpost]() and build the widget yourself.
+This is the base of `gior` for you to easily follow along the [how to build htmlwidgets blogpost]() and build the htmlwidget for [gio.js](http://giojs.org/index.html) yourself!

 1. [Get Started](#get-started)
 2. [Historic](#historic)